microsoft/jacdac/services/button.md

     event hold @ 0x81

-Emitted after the button is held for more than `hold_time' (default/minimum 500ms).
+Emitted after the button is held for more than `hold_time'.
 Hold events are followed by a separate up event.